dasartini/project-NC-News/README.md

 # WELCOME TO The Northcoders Times API
  I am glad that you are reading this. my first project ever made, its a basic backend-based api that can work in any internet navigator, consisting in different http requests that send different responses from an API.

+INSTRUCTIONS

 To correctly connect to the provided database and run this project, it is required to create two separate files.
 Follow the instructions below:

 1-In the root folder create a file named ".env.developement" connecting the PGDATABASE to the develpoment database in setup.sql located in the database "db" folder.

 2-In the root folder create a file named ".env.test" connecting the PGDATABASE to the test database in setup.sql located in the database "db" folder.

 3- npm install dependencies.

 4- run npm setup.

 5 -run npm seed.

 6- You are now succesfully connected to the database.

 7- To run the tests locally, just type run rpm test int.

 NOTE: this project was developed using Node.j v23.6.2 and PostgreSQL 14.11 therefore this would be a minimun but might not a must requirement.